WhitesteinTechnologies/wt-pdf-viewer/README.md

 ````

 ## Demo Project
-Demo project is in [wt-pdf-viewer-demo](https://github.com/WhitesteinTechnologies/wt-pdf-viewer-demo/) repository.
+Demo project is in the [wt-pdf-viewer-demo](https://github.com/WhitesteinTechnologies/wt-pdf-viewer-demo/) repository.

-## Development instructions
+## Development Instructions
-Javascript viewer is in `pdf.viewer.js` file.
-It is a copy of `build/web/viewer.js` file generated from [wt-vaadin-pdf.js](https://github.com/WhitesteinTechnologies/wt-vaadin-pdf.js) using 'gulp generic' command.
+The JavaScript viewer is in `pdf.viewer.js` file.
+It is a copy of the `build/web/viewer.js` file generated from [wt-vaadin-pdf.js](https://github.com/WhitesteinTechnologies/wt-vaadin-pdf.js) using the 'gulp generic' command.

-## GWT related stuff
+## GWT-Related Stuff

-* To recompile test widgetset, issue *mvn vaadin:compile*, if you think the widgetset changes are not picked up by Vaadin plugin, do a *mvn clean package* or try with parameter *mvn vaadin:compile -Dgwt.compiler.force=true*
+* To recompile the test widget set, run *mvn vaadin:compile*; if you think the widget-set changes were not picked up by the Vaadin plugin, run *mvn clean package* or try compiling with *mvn vaadin:compile -Dgwt.compiler.force=true*
-* To use superdevmode, issue "mvn vaadin:run-codeserver" and then just open superdevmode like with any other project
+* To use superdevmode, run "mvn vaadin:run-codeserver" and open superdevmode like any other project

-## Creating releases
+## Creating Releases

-1. Push your changes to e.g. Github
+1. Push your changes to e.g. Github.
-2. Update pom.xml to contain proper SCM coordinates (first time only)
+2. Update pom.xml to contain proper SCM coordinates (first time only).
-3. Use Maven release plugin (mvn release:prepare; mvn release:perform)
+3. Use the Maven release plugin (mvn release:prepare; mvn release:perform).
-4. Upload the ZIP file generated to target/checkout/target directory to https://vaadin.com/directory service (and/or optionally publish your add-on to Maven central)
+4. Upload the generated ZIP file from the target/checkout/target directory to https://vaadin.com/directory service and optionally publish your add-on to Maven central.